comp1010mq/comp1000_to_comp1010_transition_workshops/5 - arrays and functions/arraysAndFunctions.md

 ## Operating on an array passed to a function

-When you pass an array to a function, a shallow copy of the actual parameter is made into the formal parameter.
-For example, in the following code, `data` becomes a shallow copy of `arr`.
+When you pass an array to a function, a reference copy of the actual parameter is made into the formal parameter.
+For example, in the following code, `data` becomes a reference copy of `arr`.

 ```java
 void caller() {